 How to Know If Your Business Idea Will Work

-How do you know if your new business idea will work?
-Before you quit your day job, how can you know that the idea is viable and whether or not a market exists?
+Before you quit your day job, how can you determine that business idea is viable?
+How will you know whether or not a market exists?
 After all, you can have a lot of ideas, most of which won’t pan out.
 And you want to know which ones will pan out before you start a business that fails, as most of them do.

 What You Must Do to Know If the Idea Will Work